tubejay/tubejay.github.io/_pages/cube/method/NxNxN/original/3x3x3/Edges_First.md

 ### CFL : Corners of the First Layer {#cfl}

-- white on U face
+- white not on U face
   - right
     <div class="iframe-wrapper">
       <iframe